Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 The Front Men Bola Ahmed Tinubu aka Asiwaju versus Hwang In-ho, aka Lee Byung-hun

-SPOILER ALERT: My Thoughts on Squid Game Season 2
+⭐ Squid Game Season 2 Quick Summary

-After all, he is the Asiwaju of our time!
+After all, he is Asiwaju! isn't he?

 The Front Man Hwang In-ho, aka (Lee Byung-hun) versus Seong Gi-hun (Lee Jung-jae) in Netflix’s “Squid Game” season two